 Maybe, like my friend with the airplane, he can give flying tours around a city.
 Or, perhaps he can eventually teach other people interested in earning their pilots license?
 Or, even better…maybe he can use his plane to run a skydiving business?

 Side gigs, side hustles, and hobbies – whatever you want to call them – are a great way to supplement your retirement income.
-Initially, you may think that you can’t turn your hobby into a profitable business, but maybe you can.
-You might just have to get creative.
+Initially, you may think you can’t turn your hobby into a profitable business, but maybe you can.
+You might have to get creative.
 Think outside the box.

 I never thought that a blog like Money Q&A could ultimately let me retire from the military at age 42 and supplement my military pension.
 I started Money Q&A in 2010 simply because there was a void in the space and such lousy information being spread around.